Garden-path sentence

-Such a sentence leads the reader toward a seemingly familiar meaning that is actually not the one intended.
-It is a special type of sentence that creates a momentarily ambiguous interpretation because it contains a word or phrase that can be interpreted in multiple ways, causing the reader to begin to believe that a phrase will mean one thing when in reality it means something else.
-When read, the sentence seems ungrammatical, makes almost no sense, and often requires rereading so that its meaning may be fully understood after careful parsing.
-Though these sentences are grammatically correct, such sentences are syntactically non-standard (or incorrect) as evidenced by the need for re-reading and careful parsing.
+It is a special type of sentence that creates a momentarily ambiguous interpretation because it contains a word or phrase that can be interpreted in multiple ways.
+When read, the sentence seems to be grammatically incorrect and nonsensical, and often requires careful parsing to understand correctly.
 Garden-path sentences are not usually desirable in writing that is intended to communicate clearly.